 That’s the end game.

-What we’re convened this week to discuss together in Las Vegas is how to get from here to there.
+What we’re convened this week to discuss together in Orlando is how to get from here to there.
 I think of it as connecting the dots… helping attendees to identify their best options for reinventing their lives overseas.

-Here are a few examples of the conversations we’re having here in Vegas this week:
+Here are a few examples of the conversations we’re having here in Orlando this week: